 Germanium compounds and products are created during the various stages of the production flowsheet from raw materials to semiconductor substrate.
 Starting with Germanium concentrate chlorinated and purified into GeCl4, GeCl4 hydrolized to GeO2 and GeO2 reduced to Ge bars.
 The Ge crystals are grown using Czochralski crystal pulling and further processed into either high purity crystals or Ge semiconductor wafers.

 Umicore has unique pyro and hydro metallurgical processes to refine and recycle a wide variety of germanium-containing concentrates, solids, cakes, slurries and solutions.
-With the Umicore focus on sustainability, we have invested heavily in the R&D of our recycling processes the last couple of years and as a result, approximately 40% of our supply needs are from secondary sources.
+With the Umicore focus on sustainability, we have invested heavily in the R&D of our recycling processes the last couple of years and as a result, more than 50% of our supply needs are from recycling sources.